 While we don't like to consider it, some racers will not finish the race.
-If you drop out at an aid station, you must surrender your timing chip to the aid-station captain and tell them you are dropping out.
-If you decide to drop out between aid stations, you must report to the nearest aid station or the finish line and inform that aid-station captain that you have dropped out.
+If you drop out at an aid station, you must surrender your timing chip to a race official and tell them you are dropping out.
+If you decide to drop out between aid stations, you must report to the nearest aid station or the finish line and inform a race official that you have dropped out.
 Under no circumstances should you leave the race without first surrendering your timing chip.
 If you are unable to continue for any reason, stay on the marked course and inform other riders that you are in need of aid.